raemondarellano/git/cheatsheets.md

 ############## To delete your git file to your staging #################

-to delete your git file
+To delete your git file

 git rm  --cached my_file

 ########## To push your file to other branch ##########

-to push your file to other branch
+To push your file to other branch

 git merge branch_name

+To push your updated merge

+git push origin branch_name